anson-poon/MERN-Stack-App/README.md

 # MERN-Stack-App

-An exercise tracker for logging fitness progress. (e.g. deadlift, squat, lunge, pullover, etc)
+An exercise tracker for logging workout/fitness progress. (e.g. deadlift, squat, lunge, pullover, etc)

 Serves as a demo for CRUD operations using the MERN stack.